IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/getting-started.md

     - Click the three dots at the bottom in the sidebar next to the emulator screen.
 This opens the `Extended Controls` menu.
     - Select `Settings` at the left.
-    - Select the `Advanced` tab at the top right.
+    - Select the `Advanced` tab at the top.
     - This should say `Desktop native OpenGL` and `Renderer maximum (up to OpenGL ES 3.1)`, see picture below.
 ![Emulator OpenGL Settings](images/emulator_opengl_settings.png "Emulator OpenGL Settings")